-Fujifilm X-E1 versus Fujifilm X-Pro1
+Fujifilm X-E1 vs X-Pro1

-Body comparison: Fujifilm X-E1 vs Fujifilm X-Pro1
+Body comparison: Fujifilm X-E1 vs X-Pro1

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro1 is notably larger (19 percent) than the Fujifilm X-E1.
 Moreover, the X-Pro1 is markedly heavier (29 percent) than the X-E1.
 In this context, it is worth noting that neither the X-E1 nor the X-Pro1 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
+Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

-|Fujifilm X-E1»||129 mm||75 mm||38 mm||350 g||350||no||2012||999||discont.||check|
+|Fujifilm X-E1»||129 mm||75 mm||38 mm||350 g||350||n||Sep 2012||999||-||Fujifilm X-E1|

-|Fujifilm X-Pro1 (⇒ lft)||140 mm||82 mm||43 mm||450 g||300||no||2012||1,699||discont.||check|
+|Fujifilm X-Pro1«||140 mm||82 mm||43 mm||450 g||300||n||Jan 2012||1,699||-||Fujifilm X-Pro1|

-Sensor comparison: Fujifilm X-E1 vs Fujifilm X-Pro1
+Sensor comparison: Fujifilm X-E1 vs X-Pro1

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.